jeffknupp/blog/in_progress/2014-06-18-improve-your-python-python-classes-and-object-oriented-programming.md

 ## ..So Everything Has A Class?

-Classes can be thought of a *blueprints for creating objects*.
+Classes can be thought of as *blueprints for creating objects*.
 When I *define* a Customer class using the `class` keyword, I haven't actually created a customer.
 Instead, what I've created is a sort of instruction manual for constructing "customer" objects.
 Let's look at the following example code: